 The incineration of plastic water bottles produces soot, which settles on plants and soil and contaminates them.

 Producing plastic water bottles affects the conservation of nonrenewable resources.
 About 99% of plastics originate from oil, natural gas, and coal, all unrenewable.
-If no changes are made, the plastic industry will account for 20% of global oil consumption by 2050.
+If we don't change, the plastic industry will account for 20% of global oil consumption by 2050.

 Manufacturers use over 17 million barrels of oil to meet America's annual demand for bottled water.

 Furthermore, the energy required to produce plastic bottled water is 5.6-10.2 MJ per liter.
-It is quite a bit higher than tap water, which requires about 0.005 MJ of energy2.
+It is quite a bit higher than necessary to produce tap water, which requires about 0.005 MJ of energy2.
 Also, a lot of energy and water resources go into manufacturing a bottle of water.
-About 6 liters of water is needed to produce 1.2 liters of bottled water.
+About 6 liters of water are needed to produce 1.2 liters of bottled water.

-We may not be able to cancel out bottled water entirely; however, there are ways to make drinking bottled water sustainable.
-Below are some things that can help our water consumption habits have a positive impact on the environment.
+We may not be able to cancel out bottled water entirely or all the bad things about plastic; however, there are ways to make drinking bottled water sustainable.
+Below are some things that can help our water consumption habits positively impact the environment.

-Rather than buy a plastic water bottle every time you get thirsty, consider owning a reusable bottle.
-You can fill reusable water bottles with tap water from your home or water fountains.
+Consider owning a reusable bottle rather than buying a plastic water bottle every time you get thirsty.
+You can fill a reusable water bottle with tap water from your home or water fountains.
 Approximately tap water costs $3 per 1,000L, while bottled water costs about $3 per liter.

-Drinking tap water is cheaper than bottled water, so it saves you some money.
+Drinking tap water is cheaper than bottled water, saving you some money.

 Read More: Say No To Plastic Bottles

 Recycling is a process that turns waste into new resources, and plastic water bottles have enormous potential.
 A large percentage of plastic water bottles end up in the trash, although recycling options are available.
 Only 9% of all plastic ever made has been recycled4.